 A quality working environment for a salesperson, whether working from home or in the company office should consist of the following:

-- Their own decent quality 4’ x 3’ desk
+- Their own decent quality 4’ x 3’ desk (Ikea makes a fantastic folding table for tight spaces)

 - A top quality ergonomic chair